AdvanceYourIT/NinjaOne-API-Examples/Patching/Start-NinjaOnePatchScan.md

 ## Usage
 1. **Set User Variables:**
-   - Open the script in a text editor.
+   - Open the script in an appropriate editor like Visual Studio Code or PowerShell ISE.
-   - Replace the placeholder values with your actual NinjaOne instance, client ID, client secret, and the device ID you wish to scan:
+   - Replace the placeholder values with your actual NinjaOne instance, client ID, client secret, and the device ID you wish to initiate the OS patch scan on:

      ```powershell
      $NinjaOneInstance = 'your_ninjaone_instance' # e.g., 'eu.ninjarmm.com'